zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt/DOCS.md

 The backup of your configuration is created on add-on startup if no previous backup was found.

 # Enabling zigbee-herdsman debug logging
-If you want to troubleshoot in more depth problems with your zigbee devics, sometimes you must enable DEBUG option on Zigbee2MQTT startup.
+If you want to troubleshoot in more depth problems with your zigbee devices, sometimes you must enable DEBUG option on Zigbee2MQTT startup.
 To do this you must set `zigbee_herdsman_debug` to `true`.

 ```yaml
 zigbee_herdsman_debug: true